dfds/dojo/workshops/kafka-deep-dive/2/README.md

 All right, so now that we have verified that our local Kafka setup works, it is time to do somewhat the same, but in code instead.
 We'll be using C# with .NET Core, since that seems to be the predominant programming language used within DFDS.

-## .NET Core 3.1
+## .NET 5.X

-Go to https://dotnet.microsoft.com/download/dotnet-core/3.1, download the latest 3.1 SDK and install it.
+Go to https://dotnet.microsoft.com/download/dotnet/5.0, download the latest 5.X SDK and install it.

 ## Project base